Seasonal Allergies Treatment

 Nasal Steroids

-Nasal steroid sprays work by reducing inflammation in the nasal passages.
-They can help to relieve symptoms such as nasal congestion, sneezing, and itching.
-Fluticasone (Flonase) and triamcinolone (Nasacort) are commonly used nasal steroids.
+Nasal steroid sprays function by diminishing inflammation within the nasal passages.
+They prove effective in alleviating issues like nasal congestion, sneezing, and itching.
+Well-known examples of nasal steroids are Fluticasone (Flonase) and Triamcinolone (Nasacort).

 Leukotriene Modifiers